The 42nd Nicol-Brown Amateur Invitational

 - Doreen Forney’s donation was given in memory of Pipe Major Angus Macdonald.

-- Cathi Nixon’s donation was given in memory of her father, Sandy Jones.
+- Catriona Hill’s donation was given in memory of her friend, Connie Powell, who loved piping very much.

 - Rick Woolard’s donation was given in memory of Ronald Morrison of South Uist.